Sandark/Udacity-Front-End-ND/README.md

 NLP project allows analyzing texts and articles (also via url) to give insights about entities, contexts, keywords, summary etc. of the given article.
 External API from Aylien is used.

+It works very simple - user enters article or url of an article he would like to analyze.
+Two buttons provide similar results but different ways: Submit button subsequently calls 2 REST APIs so user sees the results as soon as first returns the response.
+The second button - Combined submit - calls API using one REST endpoint in which specified what kind of analysis is required.
+It migth take more time to get the response with combined call.

+Clear button - clean the text and results.

 # Technical details

 Project is built using Webpack and based on nodejs+express server.